mulesoft-assets/template-sap2wday-organization-migration/README.md

 </pre>

 ## Running on premise <a name="runonopremise"/>
-Complete all properties in one of the property files, for example in [mule.prod.properties](../blob/master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
+Fill in all the properties in one of the property files, for example in [mule.prod.properties](../blob/master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
 To follow the example, this will be `mule.env=prod`.
 After this, to trigger the use case you just need to hit the local http endpoint with the port you configured in your file.
 If this is, for instance, `9090` then you should hit: `http://localhost:9090/migrateorganizations` and this will create a CSV report and send it to the mails set.